Army of Islam (Gaza): Kidnapping of Alan Johnston

-In 2007 the group kidnapped the BBC correspondent Alan Johnston.
-On 25 June 2007 a video was released by the group showing Johnston with an explosive belt around his waist, with a demand for the release of Muslim prisoners in British custody.
-The group, which also kidnapped ten members of Hamas, had claimed that they would have killed him if there had been an attempt to rescue him by force.
-On 4 July 2007, after Gaza authorities arrested several members of the group including its spokesman, Abu Muthana, and following threats of execution, Johnston was handed over to Hamas officials and released after 114 days in captivity.
+In March 2007 the group kidnapped BBC correspondent Alan Johnston.
+On 25 June 2007 the group released a video showing Johnston with an explosive belt around his waist, with a demand for the release of Muslim prisoners in British custody.
+The group also kidnapped ten members of Hamas and claimed they would kill Johnston if there was an attempt to rescue him.
+On 4 July 2007, after Gaza authorities arrested several members of the group including spokesman Abu Muthana, and following threats of execution, Johnston was handed over to Hamas officials and released after 114 days in captivity.

 Alexandria bombing

 The group has been linked with the 2011 bombing of a Coptic church in Alexandria that resulted in 23 deaths.
 Egypt's Interior Minister said on 23 January that evidence proved that the group planned and executed the attack.
 The group quickly denied responsibility, while also reportedly expressing support for the bombing.